garrardkitchen/modulus/README.md

 ### mod-2

-Intepret spec (and identify incomplete or missing information) - done
+- Intepret spec (and identify incomplete or missing information) - done
  - No exception table (I don't know how important/critical this is, have decided to continue without this info as it's the weekend and no means to get this information)
-Create repo - done
+- Create repo - done
-Create branch (dev/mod-1) - done
+- Create branch (dev/mod-1) - done

 ### mod-3

-Create solution structure:
+- Create solution structure: - done
- - WebAPI (align status codes to success & failed requests)
+  - Web (align status codes to success & failed requests)
+  - Api
- - Logic
+  - Shared
   - Tests (xUnit)
-Source data for tests
+- Source data for tests - done
+  - Test data in spec document
+- Obtain and load Modulus Weight Table into object - done

 ### mod-4

-Create tests for standard check
+- Create tests for standard check
-Implement logic for standard check (ignore exceptions that are not 4 or 7)
+- Implement logic for standard check (ignore exceptions that are not 4 or 7)

 ### mod-5